-A woman is born with two ovaries, one on each side of the uterus.
-The ovaries are part of the female reproductive system and are responsible for producing eggs for reproduction.
-The ovaries also produce the majority of a woman’s female hormones, including estrogen and progesterone.
+People who are born with two ovaries have one on each side of the uterus.
+The ovaries are part of the female reproductive system and are responsible for the production of hormones, including estrogen and progesterone.

 - abdominal or pelvic pain

-- urinary changes, including feeling the need to go frequently
+- urinary changes, including the need to go frequently

 - pain during sex